ychzhu/uranos/README.md

 1. Define a layer structure of pre-defined materials according to the examples on the website or the minimal config.
 2. Press `Save` to store the geometry configuration in the `work folder`, and `Load` to load it to the GUI.
 3. Put a PNG image file into the `work folder` and name it by the number of the layer you want to define, for example `6.png` for the layer number 6.
- By pressing `Use Layer Maps` URANOS will search for these PNG files in the work folder.
+ Ticking `Use Layer Maps` URANOS will search for these PNG files in the work folder.

   *Note:* The PNG files are a convenient way to define your input material composition at the horizontal scale.
-They have to be in grayscale (or similar RGB colors) and in an aspact ratio of 1:1 (quadratic).
+They have to be in grayscale (or similar RGB colors) and in an aspect ratio of 1:1 (quadratic).
 Predefined Materials are encoded by these grayscale values, see the file `Material Codes.txt` in the URANOS folder.
-There is a difference between material numbers (used to fill an entire layer) and material codes, which represent different configurations of materials and are used in the input matrix definitions for the voxels.
+There is a difference between material numbers (i.e. layer codes used to fill an entire layer) and vocel codes, which represent different configurations of materials and are used in the input matrix definitions for the voxels.
 The PNG will be stretched to the full domain size and each pixel will be extruded in the layer to a 3D pixel (voxel) of the given material.

 ### More detailed explanations and instructions